-We will be working closely with researchers and students from the Helsinki Institute of Urban and Regional Studies.
-This institution focuses on places, people, and politics in an international setting, and we will have visiting experts joining us in Finland.
 Our field school program is tailored to compare and contrast mutual understandings of urban sustainability, and we will learn through discussions and field visits.
-We will engage with Finnish academics and students in a variety of ways throughout the field school, including site visits and tours, lectures, campus tours, reflections and social and cultural activities.
+We will engage with local experts in a variety of ways throughout the field school, including site visits and tours, lectures, campus tours, reflections and social and cultural activities.